Festival of Life finds new home in Union Park

 The 1960s-70s Chicago soul sound, heavy with horns, was known for its political content.
 “Memphis like Stax was a lot of guitar,” Thorne said.
 “Motown had a lot of bass.
 What made the Philadelphia sound so unique was that we started incorporating strings and orchestration.”

-Thorne said the group will even be wearing vintage “Soul Train” type tuxedos for the outdoor gig.
+Thorne said the group will even be wearing vintage “Soul Train”-type tuxedos for the outdoor gig.
 “We’re still slidin’ and glidin’,” he said.
 “We still have the old-school swagger.
 Even if it is hot, you got to be what you are.
-You gotta stay sharp.
-What color suit do you like?”
+You gotta stay sharp.”